Who can get universal credit, housing benefit and council tax rebate?

 - you have some other qualifying right to reside (see other EEA nationals, EEA family members and former family members).

-But in the last case you are only entitled to UC/HB/CTR if you are also habitually resident.
 If you are the family member of an Irish citizen who was born in Northern Ireland see: British and Irish citizens.

 All other people from outside the EEA